lambdaYouth/lambdaYouth/README.md

-<h1>A budding professional with a passion for Technology, focused on Full-stack Software development and Applied AI. </h1>
+A budding professional with a passion for Technology, focused on Full-stack Software development and Applied AI.
 <h1>Skills</h1>
 <p>
   <a href="https://skillicons.dev">